bojanbass/nx-aws/README.md

 Run `yarn nx e2e nx-aws-cache` to execute the end-to-end tests via [Cypress](https://www.cypress.io).

 Run `yarn nx affected:e2e` to execute the end-to-end tests affected by a change.

+## Credits

+This repository is based on a similar NX plugin using Azure Storage [@nx-azure/storage-cache](https://github.com/microsoft/nx-azure) which was inspired by Nx Cloud Plugin by [Nrwl](https://github.com/nrwl/nx).